dotnet-websharper/core/docs/Sitelets.md

 * Dynamically construct pages and serve arbitrary content.

-* Have full control of your URLs by specifying [custom routers](#advanced-sitelets) for linking them to content, or let the URLs be [automatically inferred](#sitelet-infer) from an action type.
+* Have full control of your URLs by specifying [custom routers](#advanced-sitelets) for linking them to content, or let the URLs be [automatically inferred](#sitelet-infer) from an endpoint type.

 * Compose contents into sitelets, which may themselves be [composed into larger sitelets](#sitelet-combinators).